oracle/node-oracledb/INSTALL.md

 ### <a name="winprereqs"></a> 7.1 Install Prerequisites

-Install a C/C++ build environment such as Microsoft Visual Studio 2013.
-To build with Node 6 or later, use VS 2015.
+Install a C/C++ build environment such as Microsoft Visual Studio 2015.
 Compilers supported by Oracle libraries are found in [Oracle documentation](https://docs.oracle.com/en/database/) for each version, for example [Oracle Database Client Installation Guide 12c Release 2 (12.2) for Microsoft Windows](https://docs.oracle.com/database/122/NTCLI/toc.htm).